 Play With The Eight Forms Of Pleasure

-The pillars of pleasure described previously apply to the eight forms of pleasure: primal, pain relief, elemental, mental, emotional, sensual, sexual; and spiritual.
+The Pillars Of Happiness described previously apply to the eight forms of pleasure: primal, pain relief, elemental, mental, emotional, sensual, sexual, and spiritual.
 Without each of these forms of pleasure one will not have the steadfastness to endure the pilgrimage to Gladandgreen Junction.
-Instead, one will likely become weary, distracted, or disinterested.
-Without pleasure any endeavor becomes a tedious chore and the positive end results are left to those who, instead of focusing on the languor and length of the pilgrimage, find some sort of delight in each step along the way.
+Instead of being carried forward by your pleasure, one will likely become weary, distracted, or disinterested.
+Without pleasure any endeavor becomes a tedious chore and the positive results are left to those who, instead of focusing on the languor and length of the pilgrimage, find some sort of delight in each step along the way.

 Laughter creates the shortest bridge between two individuals.
 It does so because it brings forth the kind of joyousness that counters contempt and indignation.
 When you are sad you attract emptiness.
 When you are happy, the world laughs with you.